Wei Dai

 Wei Dai (戴维) is a computer engineer known for contributions to cryptography and cryptocurrencies.
 He developed the Crypto++ cryptographic library, created the b-money cryptocurrency system, and co-proposed the VMAC message authentication algorithm.
-The smallest subunit of Ether, the wei, is named after him.

 Education and career

-Dai graduated from the University of Washington with a degree in computer science and is described as an "intensely private computer engineer".
-Wei Dai was member of the Cypherpunks, Extropians, and SL4 mailing lists in the 1990s.
-On SL4 he exchanged with people such as Eliezer Yudkowsky, Robin Hanson, Nick Bostrom, Aubrey de Grey, Anders Sandberg, Eric Drexler, David Pearce, Hal Finney, and others in the nascent "rationalist" community.
+Dai graduated from the University of Washington with a degree in computer science, just before creating b-money in 1998.

-Cryptography
+He is described as an "intensely private computer engineer".
+Wei Dai was a member of the Cypherpunks, Extropians, and SL4 mailing lists in the 1990s.
+On SL4 he exchanged with people such as Eliezer Yudkowsky, Robin Hanson, Nick Bostrom, Aubrey de Grey, Anders Sandberg, and others in a nascent rationalist community.

-Dai has made several contributions to the field of cryptography and has identified critical Cipher Block Chaining (CBC) vulnerabilities affecting SSH2 and the browser exploit against SSL/TLS known as BEAST (Browser Exploit Against SSL/TLS).
+Dai has contributed to the field of cryptography and has identified critical Cipher Block Chaining (CBC) vulnerabilities affecting SSH2 and the browser exploit against SSL/TLS known as BEAST (Browser Exploit Against SSL/TLS).

 Crypto++

-In June 2015 Dai stepped away from the Crypto++ project to work on other projects.
-Crypto++ is now maintained by the Crypto++ community.
+Crypto++ is an open-source C++ library that provides implementations of cryptographic algorithms.
+It was originally written by Dai and first released in 1995.
+In June 2015 Dai stepped away from the Crypto++ project to work on other projects, with the Crypto++ community continuing to maintain the project.